 The Round Hall

-The Round Hall, also known as the Round Room, is, as the name suggests, a circular room.
-It was designed int he 18th century in homage to the circular Pantheon.
+The Round Hall, also called the Round Room, is a circular room designed in the 18th century as an homage to the Pantheon.

 Gregorian Egyptian Museum